 But I go back to Arthur.
 It all starts with Arthur.
 He’s someone who totally understood that you don’t get a second chance to make a first impression.
 He’d been through it with Home Depot, the idea of costs in opening up shops, making a big splash when a Home Depot opened or PGA Superstore now.
 There will be store-opening costs that you will have.

 There’s a mindset that it’s a temporary stadium for 7-8 games, why would you go to any expense to dress it up.
 But this is really important.
 We are Atlanta United.
 We are a new team.
 We are trying to show that we are a club that was already iconic in Atlanta.
-I think it’s really interesting, if you compare it to the second game in Minnesota, they literally hung a towel above the front entrance that said Minnesota.
+I think it’s really interesting, if you compare it to the second game in Minnesota (also an expansion team that season), they literally hung a towel above the front entrance that said Minnesota.
 That was literally the only branding.

 It made such a difference.
 It really made it feel like an Atlanta United game.
 That was really important for us.
 We did spend money making it look and feel like something completely different.
 It’s proved to be money very well spent.